5RN/iris-fitbit-docker/README.md

 ### .vscode/settings.json

-Settings file to let you immedietly code in VSCode with [VSCode ObjectScript plugin](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript))
+Settings file to let you code in VSCode with [VSCode ObjectScript plugin](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript))

 ### .vscode/launch.json
 Config file if you want to debug with VSCode ObjectScript